 If there’s no intensity there, you might as well be lifting a straw.
 Lighter weights can yield amazing results if you understand the basics and how to perfect your form.
 Learn to slow the tempo down too.
 By pausing for a few seconds with each repetition, you create deeper muscle tension that helps create stronger muscle growth over time.
 It’s that simple.

 Change it up

 Challenge your muscles as much as you can by changing the angle you’re working on with a particular machine or by utilising different weights for the same muscle group.
 This creates a different type of muscle momentum and simultaneously takes your strength to another level.
 Be careful when changing techniques.
 If you’re starting on something new, always make sure to use lighter weights at all times.
 Build up slowly.

 As a general rule, using lighter weights is easier to recover from.
 This doesn’t necessarily mean it’s easier though.
 Not only is it safer to train this way, it puts less stress on the body and joints over time.
 Recovery is also a vital part of any exercise regime so in using lighter weights, you simultaneously improve your strength, stamina and overall wellbeing as a whole.

 As you can see, to achieve ongoing results and building strength, it’s not really necessary to lift heavier weights.
 With the right combination of exercises, technique and commitment, you can build solid strength in less than a few months.
 If you’re keen to get started on a similar program, speak to Fitness Fit about our customised training solutions and get on board with a personal trainer today.
-We’ll help you reach your fitness goals faster. contact us at fairfield gym.
+We’ll help you reach your fitness goals faster.
+You need a good diet for muscle building.